Split shipments: How to handle them with AI

 How it works in practice

 At DigitalGenius we have built deep integrations with ecommerce platforms in order to access this level of information and pull the relevant data to provide the best customer experience possible.
+When inventory is stored in more than one fulfillment center or distribution center, it can result in multiple shipments for a single order, making advanced tracking essential to keep customers informed.

 Our AI Agent would access the ecommerce platform through an API and check each item individually.
 Assuming that one part has been delivered, and one part is still in transit, it could then craft a message using that context.
 Something like: